Byont-Ventures/hackathon/backend/README.md

 For convenience, we will use [Pinata](https://www.pinata.cloud/).
 They will take care of pinning your data on IPFS.

-> **Note**: if you upload something onto IPFS, it won't stay on there forever unless you pin it with a local or a third-party node such as Pinata.
+> **Note**: if you upload something onto IPFS, it won't stay there forever unless you pin it with a local or a third-party node such as Pinata.

 Now, create a free account on [Pinata](https://app.pinata.cloud/register) and log in.

 ### Upload images to IPFS

 1. When logged in, select Upload > Upload Folder, and select the [images](./metadata/images/) folder.
-We generated the metadata and images here using the [Hashlips Art Engine](https://github.com/HashLips/hashlips_art_engine).
+We generated the metadata and images here using the [Hashlips Art Engine](https://github.com/HashLips/hashlips_art_engine);
-2. Give your folder a name
+2. Give your folder a name;
-3. Wait for the upload to finish
+3. Wait for the upload to finish;
 4. Copy the folder CID.
 To manually construct a token URI, prepend `ipfs://` and append the filename like so: `ipfs://someCID/1.png`.

 ### Add images to metadata

-1. Before we upload our metadata to IPFS, we need to add the IPFS URIs of the images we uploaded to the metadata files.
+1. Before we upload our metadata to IPFS, we need to add the IPFS URIs of the images we uploaded to the metadata files;
 2. The metadata files are in the [json](./metadata/JSON/) folder.
 Every `.json` file shows that we have not appropriately set the `description` and `image` fields.
 Usually, you can do this with a script, but since we have five files, we can do it manually.
 Go ahead and update the `image` fields in every file to the corresponding IPFS URIs.
-You could also change the description if you'd like.
+You could also change the description if you'd like;
 3. At this point, verifying that the images match the metadata attributes is a good idea.

 > **Note**: Make sure everything is clear on the attributes.
 For example, let's take the trait type `Background`.
 In every metadata file, this has the value `Black`.
 But in the images, one might argue that the background is actually `Purple`.
 It is a good idea to communicate with your artist what the intention was here and if this is correct.
 Perhaps it was the black shading around the eyes?
 The artist will often supply you with the layers, though, and you will have to generate the NFT images first so that you can verify them for yourself.

 ### Upload metadata

 1. Now that we are pointing to the images on IPFS in our metadata, we are ready to upload the metadata!
-Go to Pinata, and click on "Upload" > "Upload Folder" > select the [JSON](./metadata/JSON/) folder.
+Go to Pinata, and click on "Upload" > "Upload Folder" > select the [JSON](./metadata/JSON/) folder;
-2. Give your folder a name
+2. Give your folder a name;
-3. Wait for the upload to finish
+3. Wait for the upload to finish;
 4. Copy the folder CID, construct the IPFS URI, and paste it into your browser.
-For example, `ipfs://someCID/1.png`
+For example, `ipfs://someCID/1.png`;
 5. Test that the metadata has been uploaded correctly, so for example:

-- The image URIs work
+- The image URIs work;
-- The images match the attributes
+- The images match the attributes;
-- The enumeration is correct
+- The enumeration is correct.

 ### Change token URI